octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.24 - 2025-07-14 =
+* Corrected field mapping issue with agent/agencies not matching automatically to value sent in feed when the name contained a dash
+* Set agent display option automatically to 'agent' or 'agency' when the agent or agency has been mapped elsewhere.
+Previously you would need to manually set this causing confusion
+* Hide empty branch codes in exports table.
+When a lot of agents/agencies existed this would get quite long

 = 2.5.23 - 2025-07-10 =
 * Added support for importing properties in the Idealista JSON format